ethanKletschke/ethanKletschke/README.md

 ## About Me

 Heyo, I’m Ethan Kletschke!
-I'm a South African first-year Bachelor of Computer Science at IIE Varsity College in Sandton, Johannesburg.
+I'm a South African first-year Bachelor of Computer Science student at IIE Varsity College in Sandton, Johannesburg.

 - I’m mostly interested in web development, but am well-versed in a wide variety of programming